RobStarek/mda-tomo/experiment/2023_08_31_selfcalib_final/data_and_analysis/data_annotation.md

 * `depol_wp_1_2_5_6_cal_8.h5` -
     * input beam was depolarized by partial insertion of the HWP rotated at 45
     * the resulting beam input into the two preparation waveplates was therefore a mixture of H and V
-    * the result is similar up to
+    * the result is to main data - slight depolarization is not a critical problem

 * `wp_3_4_13_14_c_proc_qwp.h5` and `wp_3_4_13_14_n_proc_qwp.h5`
     * Process tomography of quarter wave plate that was used in between preparation and projection.